Deschutes County and Bend assistance programs.

 Many improvements can be made in Deschutes County.
 There are furnace repair, services, and/or replacement may be available to both tenant and owner occupied homes.
 The Weatherization Assistance Program also partners with the Housing Rehabilitation program on many of its projects to ensure as many people as possible are supported.
 Find more details and information on free home repair programs.

+- Get help with utility and heating bills from NeighborImpact community action.
 Every single year thousands of Deschutes County Oregon households get help with paying their utility bills from the Low Income Home Energy Assistance Program (LIHEAP).
 This was a program originally created by the federal government, and it is funded by the U.S. Department of Health and Human Services.
 Grants are provided to people who need help.
 Additional options that are offered by NeighborImpact included a program to help households prevent utility shutoffs.
 Funds for this shut off prevention program come from:

 - Oregon Energy Assistance Program (OEAP – for Pacific Power customers)